jitsi/handbook/docs/dev-guide/iframe.md

     ...
 });
 ```

+### isDeviceListAvailable

-* **isDeviceListAvailable** - Resolves to true if the device list is available and to false if not.
+Resolves to true if the device list is available and to false if not.

 ```javascript
 api.isDeviceListAvailable().then(isDeviceListAvailable => {
     ...
 });
 ```

+### isMultipleAudioInputSupported

-* **isMultipleAudioInputSupported** - Resolves to true if multiple audio input is supported and to false if not.
+Resolves to true if multiple audio input is supported and to false if not.

 ```javascript
 api.isMultipleAudioInputSupported().then(isMultipleAudioInputSupported => {
     ...
 });
 ```

+### pinParticipant

-* **pinParticipant** - Selects the participant ID to be the pinned participant in order to always receive video for this participant (even when last enabled).
+Selects the participant ID to be the pinned participant in order to always receive video for this participant.

 ```javascript
 api.pinParticipant(participantId);
 ```

+### resizeLargeVideo

-* **resizeLargeVideo** - Resizes the large video container per the provided dimensions.
+Resizes the large video container per the provided dimensions.

 ```javascript
 api.resizeLargeVideo(width, height);
 ```

+### setAudioInputDevice

-* **setAudioInputDevice** - Sets the audio input device to the one with the passed label or ID.
+Sets the audio input device to the one with the passed label or ID.

 ```javascript
 api.setAudioInputDevice(deviceLabel, deviceId);
 ```

+### setAudioOutputDevice

-* **setAudioOutputDevice** - Sets the audio output device to the one with the passed label or ID.
+Sets the audio output device to the one with the passed label or ID.

 ```javascript
 api.setAudioOutputDevice(deviceLabel, deviceId);
 ```

+### setLargeVideoParticipant

-* **setLargeVideoParticipant** - Displays the participant with the participant ID (Jid) that is passed on the large video.
+Displays the participant with the given participant ID on the large video.

-If no participant ID is passed, a particpant is picked based on the dominant, pinned speaker settings.
+If no participant ID is given, a particpant is picked based on the dominant, pinned speaker settings.

 ```javascript
 api.setLargeVideoParticipant(participantId);
 ```

+### setVideoInputDevice

-* **setVideoInputDevice** - Sets the video input device to the one with the passed label or ID.
+Sets the video input device to the one with the passed label or ID.

 ```javascript
 api.setVideoInputDevice(deviceLabel, deviceId);
 ```

+### startRecording

-* **startRecording** - Starts a file recording or streaming session.
+Starts a file recording or streaming session.
+See the `startRecording` command for more details.

 ```javascript
 api.startRecording(options);
 ```

+### stopRecording

-* **stopRecording** - Stops an ongoing file recording or streaming session.
+Stops an ongoing file recording or streaming session.
+See the `stopRecording` command for more details.

 ```javascript
 api.startRecording(mode);
 ```

+### Commands

 You can control the embedded Jitsi Meet conference by calling **`executeCommand`** on the **`JitsiMeetExternalAPI`** object: